 - Any active BJCP member holding the rank of Recognized or higher may purchase one off-flavor kit a year.
 This is the same kit provided to organizers of exam preparation classes.

 What's it cost?

-The kit is free to registered exam prep classes.
+The kit costs US$50 to registered exam prep classes.
 The BJCP is subsidizing the cost of the kit using Continuing Education Program funds, allocated from the BJCP annual operating budget.
-Siebel is handling product fulfillment.
+Siebel is handling product fulfilment.
 The BJCP will pay for the shipping costs.

 Sensory Training Kit Orders Shipped Outside of the United States — Please Read!!
 There will likely be associated costs with the delivery of sensory training kits outside of the United States, including local taxes and customs or duty fees.
 Depending on the country, these fees may be substantial.
 These are destination charges and are the responsibility of the member to pay upon delivery.
 The BJCP will subsidize the cost of the kit and the shipping but will not pay these additional destination charges.
 If you have any questions regarding what additional fees you may need to pay, please contact your local customs officials for those details.